StewAlexander-com/NetVendor/CONFIG.md

 # ⚙️ ShadowVendor Configuration Guide

+**Who should read this**: Automation engineers, DevOps teams, and anyone setting up recurring jobs or CI/CD pipelines that need configuration file examples and environment variable reference.

 This document provides detailed configuration examples for ShadowVendor.
 For a quick overview, see the [Configuration section](README.md#configuration) in the README.

 ## 📑 Table of Contents